News Praise Retreats Work With Us Book Resources Blog Contact Free Guide to EPIC Date Night Login

 Or when you're walking around the neighborhood in the evening you can ask, “What’s really going on with you?"
 And if they report the weather, ask an “inner world” follow-up question like, “What are you making that mean?"

 You can also ritualize this shift in conversation by turning it into a daily habit.
-One of our favorite ways to do this is a meal-time check-in that we stole from one of our daughter's kindergarten class.
+One of our favorite ways to do this is a meal-time check-in that we stole from our daughter's camp counselor.

 Sign up for the Klemp Insights Newsletter.